mlflow/mlflow/docs/source/llms/index.rst

 with a project's needs is no small feat.
 Traditional machine learning evaluation metrics often fall short when it comes to assessing the nuanced performance of generative models.

-Enter the `MLflow LLM Model Evaluation <llm-evaluate/index.html>`_.
+Enter `MLflow LLM Model Evaluation <llm-evaluate/index.html>`_.
 This feature is designed to simplify the evaluation process, offering a streamlined approach to compare foundational models, providers, and prompts.

 Benefits of MLflow's LLM Model Evaluation